If European cities were a necklace, Prague would be a diamond among the pearls

 Top sights in Prague

 Dear traveler, I must start my story by saying that I spent my birthday in Prague this year.
 Amazing right?
 I know and what is even more impressive is the fact that, the hotel I stayed in offered free champagne in my room.
 Check it out, it’s called Hotel Golf and it’s around 15 minutes from the city center.
 We spent 3 days in Prague and I have to admit is as lovely as expected.
+It wasn't my first time in the city, and this made my stay a bit different, since it was really easy to find my way around, and Cath from Possess the World has done the same, because let's face it, Pragues is too beautiful not to come back!

 What I loved about Prague?